bitcoin-layers/layered-bitcoin/README.md

 Imitators did serve a purpose in many ways, in showing either what not to do, or what can be done, just not in that way.
 They can prove there's demand, and anything with merit will ultimately be built upon Bitcoin and only Bitcoin.

+## Philosophy

+Let's take a moment to appreciate why Bitcoin is valuable enough to go through all the effort to address it's limitations.
+Some of the techniques developed, such as clientside validation, can be incredibly complex.
+So, why go through all this trouble, why is it worth it?
+Why Bitcoin and not something else?

+In many ways, Bitcoin automates banking.
+It does this without rebuilding a system based on debt or trust.
+And as current systems are showing signs of failure, censorship, fragmentation, and hyperinflation, it is imperative that resources are put towards rebuilding the world's financial systems upon firmer foundations.
+In case those fail, a Plan B is needed.
+And in many places in the world, trust in financial institutions has already been thoroughly eroded through prolonged mismanagement and corruption, and the authorities were complicit.
+No "good guys" can come in and be trustworthy bankers.
+Efficient economies require efficient financial systems, and inefficiency results in misallocation of scarce resources.
+Bitcoin can have a huge impact in this regard, since it isn't issued by authorities, and is fundamentally peer-to-peer.

+For this, an entire ecosystem is needed.
+Wallets and layers, clients and indexes, software nodes and hardware nodes.
+All these are needed to fulfill the promise of Global Economic Bitcoinization: A world in which those in power can no longer exploit and control through monetary manipulation.

+Only Bitcoin is robust and neutral enough to do this.
+See Vitalik's excellent April 1st essay, [In Defense of Bitcoin Maximalism](https://vitalik.ca/general/2022/04/01/maximalist.html).
+Few remember, he originally co-founded the venerable publication, Bitcoin Magazine, where he wrote many early articles on Bitcoin.
+He also coined the term "Bitcoin maximalist", a moniker many a Bitcoiner has come to adopt as perfectly explaining their perspective.
+Indeed, a Layered Bitcoin ecosystem is also an argument for Bitcoin maximalism; for, if we have a reliable medium of exchange, why not build all functionality those find useful on other chains and solutions upon Bitcoin as a layer?
+While it won't be built in the same way, if it can take advantage of Bitcoin's network effect and integrate with Bitcoin's many other layers, a solution that's good enough could take shape and disrupt entire niche industries, such as what Ordinals did for NFTs.

 ## Axioms

 Axioms of a Bitcoiner, short and easy to remember